Gambling in China

-Gambling in China is illegal under Chinese law and has been officially outlawed since the Communist Party took power in 1949.
+Gambling in the People's Republic of China is illegal under national law and has been officially outlawed since the Chinese Communist Party (CCP) took power in 1949.
 Any form of gambling by Chinese citizens, including online-gambling, gambling overseas, opening casinos overseas to attract citizens of China as primary customers, is considered illegal.
-In practice however, Chinese citizens participate in state-run lotteries, regularly travel to legal gambling centers overseas or in the special administrative regions of Hong Kong and Macau and access gaming through offshore based proxy betting and online gambling companies.
+In practice however, Chinese citizens participate in state-run lotteries, regularly travel to legal gambling centers overseas or in the special administrative regions of Hong Kong and Macau, and access gaming through offshore based proxy betting and online gambling companies.

 Mainland China

-The Criminal Code of Republican China has prohibited both public gambling and the provision of venues for gamblers to assemble (e.g., casinos) since 1935.
-Under the law, gamblers are allowed to play cards for non-currency items like matchsticks and citizens can play games like mahjong at Chinese New Year under "temporary amusement" clauses.
+Gambling is generally illegal in China.

-The Chinese Communist government operates two lotteries: the Welfare Lottery and the Sports Lottery set up in 1987 and 1994 respectively.
+Two state-run lotteries exist, the Welfare Lottery and the Sports Lottery, set up in 1987 and 1994, respectively.
 The Chinese government does not legally consider the lotteries a form of gambling.
 Illegal gambling in China remains common, including unofficial lotteries, clandestine casinos, and betting in games such as mahjong and various card games.
 In 2010, The Daily Telegraph (UK) reported that an estimated one trillion yuan are wagered in illegal gambling every year in China.
 Problem gambling exists in the country, and may be more prevalent than in countries with legalized gambling.
 Online gambling is another outlet for illegal gambling in the country.

-Various attempts have been made to establish legal casinos in mainland China, although these have been unsuccessful.

 In June 2018, the Chinese Government banned all online poker applications.
-App stores had to remove all poker related applications, and the promotion of poker in general via all social media channels in China (Wechat, Weibo) became forbidden.
+App stores had to remove all poker related applications, and the promotion of poker in general via all social media channels in China (such as WeChat and Weibo) were forbidden.